ttm/dissertacao/article/acm/notes.md

 - put the right name of the peal in the cyclic arcs section.
 - add license and authorship header in the massa python and latex scripts.
 - see if bibliography is ok.
+- decide on lambda or delta for inter-sample duration

 ### Vocabulary
 - campo harmônico => harmonic field?